spinen/connectwise-php-client/README.md

 * `delete`
 * `get` (ConnectWise default pagination is 25 records, so unless you specify a different `pageSize`, you will get 25 records)
 * `getAll` (Makes as many needed API calls to get all of the records in the collection.
-You should be very careful when using this method as it could run your system ouf of memory.)
+You should be very careful when using this method as your system may run out of memory.)
 * `head`
 * `put`
 * `post`